twrensch/polyscheme/README.md

 ### Indexing and the `acc` procedure

-The procedure `acc` acts as both a get function if it has two arguments and a set function if it has three.
-The built-in version of the function works with integer-indexed objects like vectors and strings as well as symbol-index objects like environments, types, and Java maps.
+The procedure `acc` acts as both a `get` function if it has two arguments and a `set` function if it has three.
+The built-in version of the function works with integer-indexed objects like arrays and strings as well as symbol-index objects like environments, types, and Java maps.
 There are also `get` and `put` functions that are simple wrappers around the `acc` function.

     ;; Gets the function used for string concatination (acc STRING '+)